fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 Use the official MCP C# quickstart as your base: https://modelcontextprotocol.io/quickstart/server#c%23

-1) Create a console app
+1. Create a console app
 ```bash
 dotnet new console -n WeatherMcpServer
 cd WeatherMcpServer
 ```

-2) Add NuGet package for the Model Context Protocol SDK and hosting
+2. Add the required NuGet packages for the Model Context Protocol SDK and hosting

 ```bash
 # Add the Model Context Protocol SDK NuGet package
 dotnet add package ModelContextProtocol --prerelease